October-Studios/neoclippy.nvim/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug Report
-about: Report a problem in template
+about: Report a problem in neoclippy
 title: 'Bug: '
 labels: bug
 ---